parmegv/leap_doc/docs/get-involved/project-ideas.md

 - @title = 'Project Ideas'
-- @description = 'Ideas for discrete, unclaimed development projects that would greatly benefit the LEAP ecosystem.'
+- @summary = 'Ideas for discrete, unclaimed development projects that would greatly benefit the LEAP ecosystem.'

 Project Ideas
 ============================================